 Commercially off-the-shelf tools come with standard features, that need tailoring per the need and culture of the organisation.
 How open and adaptable is the provider should be a key factor, for as the internal/external environment changes, approach and needs on marketing would change as well.

 According to a recent survey, a given marketing team uses 12 different tools on an average, with some using over more than 31 tools end to end.
 A seamless integration of these tools, which are mostly externally sourced is vital.
 And as mentioned, earlier, senior management reporting is an essential component, and for this platforms using open APIs make life easier for the proper deployment.

 This goes without saying.
-Costing is often look at, however looking at ROI (return on Investment) is far better a measure while picking a tool.
+Costing is often looked at however looking at ROI (return on Investment) is a far better measure while picking a tool.
 For some features, one may look at customisation, while some can stay basic and pay accordingly.
-If the provider has pay as you use model for basic features, then nothing like that.
+If the provider has to pay as you use model for basic features, then nothing like that.
 So while one can go economical on basic features, reinvesting these savings into customising on features that are vital for the organisation, Think of it like an investment that will pay off.